xiix0/scam/README.md

-You will contract a rare disease.
+You have taken yourself too seriously.